 Bringing together world-leading experts in polar and marine exploration, the expedition aimed to solve unanswered questions about one of the most remote and least-studied wilderness areas on our planet.
 From Key Stage 1 to Key Stage 5. ,

-Connected is an experiment set out to explore how designers and craftspeople adapt their working practices during lockdown.
+Connected is an experiment which set out to explore how designers and craftspeople adapted their working practices during lockdown.
 Nine international designers have been challenged to create a table and seating, that is personal to them, for home living and working.
-The resulting pieces will be shown at the Design Museum when the museum re-opens to the public.

 Sir Ian Blatchford describes how the Science Museum Group is focused on meaningful and ongoing change in response to Black Lives Matter.